lmaraite/golox/README.md

 # golox
-A lox implementation written in Go
+A lox implementation written in Go.

 Where does lox come from: https://craftinginterpreters.com/